hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 ### Serialization of Writables

 Special care must be taken when serializing `Writable` items.
-The `hazelcast-jet-hadoop` module implements out of the box serialization support for some of the primitive types including the following:
+The `hazelcast-jet-hadoop` module implements out-of-the-box serialization support for some of the primitive types including the following:

 * `BooleanWritable`